martinakraus/security-intro-2025/Task_06/CSRF_Prevention.md

 # Cross-Site Request Forgery Protection in Angular

-- Open the application `csrf-vulnerable-site`
+- Navigate to the application `csrf-vulnerable-site`
 - Install the dependencies `npm install`
 - To start the Server run `npm start` from the root directory
 - The application is up and running on `http://localhost:3000` (if you change something in the Angular app you need to stop the running Web Server and start it again with `npm start`)